 Lengthy and often empty, Playa Madrigal is part of Corcovado National Park.
 There’s not much to do here—which is the point.
 Enjoy the swim-perfect waves, read on the gray-sand beach, and walk for miles while keeping an eye out for the abundant wildlife here, such as toucans, macaws, and spider monkeys.

 To make this part of a larger park adventure, look into a multiday camping and hiking trip in Corcovado (guide required).
-Most travelers opt to take a boat to the Sirena entrance of the park from nearby Puerto Jiminez, then hike for two days and one night to La Leona, before driving back to town.
-Be sure to book at least a week or two in advance, especially at high season.
-Tour operators, such as Corcovado Hiking Tours, can arrange everything.
+Most travelers opt to take a boat to the Sirena entrance of the park from nearby Puerto Jiménez, then hike for two days and one night to La Leona, before driving back to town.
+Be sure to book at least a week or two in advance, especially during high season.
+Tour operators such as Corcovado Hiking Tours can arrange everything.
+It’s also possible to stay right on the edge of the park at La Leona Eco Lodge, a small, family-run property with tent cabins available both on the beach and at the rainforest canopy level.

 The remote and relaxed Playa Matapalo is a favorite among surfers.